ryanfitzer/nmsp/README.md

 Create and extend namespace:

-    // Supports a path string or an object var ns = nmsp( 'a.b.c' );
+    // Supports a path (string or array) or an object var ns = nmsp( 'a.b.c' );

     // Add a `d` property into the `b` member